-come across • find out • look for • look into • turn up • work out
+come across \bullet find out \bullet look for \bullet look into \bullet turn up \bullet work out

 - 1 investigate look into

-- 2 find by accident
+- 2 find by accident come across

-- 3 solve a problem by considering the facts.
+- 3 solve a problem by considering the facts work out

-- 4 try to find
+- 4 try to find look for

-- 5 discover
+- 5 discover find out

-- 6 arrive or appear unexpectedly
+- 6 arrive or appear unexpectedly turn up

-2 Make new sentences in your notebook using the correct form of the phrasal verbs in 1.

-1 Detectives are trying to find the fraudster.
+- 2 Make new sentences in your notebook using the correct form of the phrasal verbs in 1. - 1 Detectives are trying to find the fraudster.

 Detectives are looking for the fraudster.

-2 The CIA began to investigate the case.
+- 2 The CIA began to investigate the case.

-The CIA
+- The CIA began to look into the case

-- 3 They found the keys by accident in the garden. - 4 The shoe appeared unexpectedly in the garden.
+- 3 They found the keys by accident in the garden.

-The shoe
+They

-- 5 Sherlock Holmes used logic to solve crimes.
-Sherlock Homes - 6 After their investigation, they soon discovered where the thief was.

-After their investigation, they

-3 Work in a group.
+came across the keys by accident in the garden - 4 The shoe appeared unexpectedly in the garden. - The shoe turned up in the garden - 5 Sherlock Holmes used logic to solve crimes. - Sherlock Homes used logic to work out crimes - 6 After their investigation, they soon discovered where the thief - After their investigation, they soon found out where the thief was. - Work in a group.
 You have three minutes.
 How many sentences can you make with the words in the table?
 Write them in your notebook.
 Your sentences must include the phrasal verbs in 1.